 - Employee contributes 2% of gross salary (with opt-out feature)

 - Employer contributes 5% of gross salary

 - 5 year vesting for defined benefit portion

 - Defined benefit retirement benefit is based on years of service and average salary

 - May apply additional service credit for sick leave accruals and military leave.
 Employees who are members of the TCRS are eligible to retire at age 60 or upon completion of 30 years of service, regardless of age.
 A member with 5 years of service may retire at age 55 with reduced benefits.
 There is also a disability benefit.

 Optional Retirement Program (ORP): Optional Retirement Program is a defined contribution plan.
-Employees who participate in the ORP may direct contributions to one or more of the three vendors designated under the State's ORP.
-These companies are VOYA (formerly ING), TIAA, and VALIC.
+Employees who participate in the ORP may direct contributions to one or both of the two vendors designated under the State's ORP.
+These companies are VOYA and TIAA.
 Auto-enrollment into the State's 401(k) is included with this plan.
 Contributions are both employee and employer paid.
-Employee contributes 5% of gross salary Employer contributes 9% of gross salary Auto enrolled into State's 401(k) with employee contribution at 2% (with opt-out feature)
+The employee contributes 5% of gross salary, and the employer contributes 9% of gross salary, with an automatic enrollment into the State's 401(k) with employee contribution at 2% (with an opt-out feature).

 There is a maximum salary cap for the percentages of state contributions to TCRS/ORP.
 As of 2022, this cap is for salaries of $305,000 and above and may change in the future.